-The nature of HHLA’s business means it has a large number of stakeholders with a variety of expectations and demands.
-In order to understand these expectations and demands more fully, HHLA once again conducted a materiality analysis in December 2018, in which the sustainability topics of potential relevance to its internal and external stakeholders were examined.
+The nature of HHLA’s business means it has a large number of stakeholders with different expectations and demands.
+In order to obtain an up-to-date overview of these expectations and demands, HHLA once again conducted a materiality analysis in November 2021, in which the sustainability topics of potential relevance to its internal and external stakeholders were examined.
 The collection and evaluation of the data was based on the Global Reporting Initiative (GRI 101: Foundation 2016) guidelines.

 The stakeholder survey process

-At a meeting of the Sustainability Council, HHLA’s most significant stakeholders were first identified.
+The main stakeholders for HHLA were first identified by the specialist departments.
 This was initially based on internal sources, such as a list of key customers.
-The main stakeholders identified were customers (e.g. shipping companies), customers’ customers (e.g. forwarders), employees, business partners and suppliers, the media, potential and existing shareholders, associations and institutions, research institutes, political decision makers, NGOs, and local residents close to the terminals.
+The main stakeholders identified were customers (e.g. shipping companies), customers’ customers (e.g. forwarders), employees, suppliers, potential and existing shareholders, ESG rating agencies, associations and institutions, research institutes, political decision makers, NGOs, and local residents close to the terminals.

-A two-week online survey using a standard questionnaire was then carried out worldwide.
+A four-week online survey using a standard questionnaire was then carried out internationally.
 External stakeholders from all of the groups identified, as well as managers from a number of different divisions, took part in the survey.

 Results of the stakeholder survey